DavidAce/DMRG/README.md

  - C++ compiler with support for c++17 standard.
 Tested with
     - GNU GCC version >= 7
     - Clang version >= 5.0).
+ - Fortran compiler.
+Tested with gfortran.
  - CMake version >= 3.7

 ### Optional Requirements
- You can chose to **either**  let the [Hunter](https://github.com/ruslo/hunter) package manager install the following software automatically, or install it yourself with your favorite package manager (e.g. apt in ubuntu or brew in OSX).
+ You can chose to **either**  let `cmake` install the following software automatically, or install it yourself with your favorite package manager (e.g. `apt` in ubuntu or `brew` in OSX).
+ The latter is recommended to reduce configure and compile-time.

  - [Eigen](http://eigen.tuxfamily.org) for tensor support and SVD decomposition (tested with version >= 3.3).
+ - [Arpack](https://github.com/opencollab/arpack-ng) Eigenvalue solver based on fortran.
+Note that this in turn requires Lapack and blas API.
+ - [Arpackpp](https://github.com/m-reuter/arpackpp) C++ frontend for arpack.
+ - [Spectra](https://spectralib.org/) Another eigenvalue solver.
+Header only.
  - [HDF5](https://support.hdfgroup.org/HDF5/) for hdf5-file storage support (tested with version >= 1.8).
  - [GSL](https://www.gnu.org/software/gsl/) for numerical integration (tested with version >= 2.4).

- If the software above is not found in your system, [Hunter](https://github.com/ruslo/hunter) will download and install them for you into  `~/.hunter` during the first build.
-This folder can be **removed safely** after you have finished using this code.
+ If the software above is not found in your system, the first run of `cmake` will download and install it for you into a folder `libs` in the root of this project.

-In addition the [Spectra](https://spectralib.org/) header-only library is automatically included in the folder `spectra/`. (**No action required**).

 ---